MateuVieira/Peer-to-Peer-Payment-Splitter/README.md

 - Need to analyze DB for strategies for replication and pool connections to optimize performance
 - Add caching layer for frequently accessed data
 - Authorization layer is not implemented
 - CSV financial transactions are currently processed synchronously for data consistency.
-Future optimization could explore controlled asynchronous processing where transaction dependencies allow.
+Future optimization could explore controlled asynchronous processing where transaction dependencies allow
+- Current CSV processing implementation has basic error handling without robust recovery strategies.
+AWS Step Functions could provide a more resilient processing pipeline with comprehensive failure management